-For more photos and information, check the listing with the Barry Berg Group/Coldwell Banker Burnet and the article at the Star Tribune.
+check the Barry Berg Group listing and the article at the Star Tribune.

 Wow, what a step back in time.
 I used to love that show.
 Went back to your earlier post and cracked up at the rug and carpet, the phone, typewriter, coffee pot, and of course the clothes!
 Ah…good times…except now I’ll have that song in my head all day!!